 Comfrey is a well-known garden plant for these reasons, as well as by herbal medicine practitioners who value it highly for it’s roots which are used to help quickly heal cuts, scrapes and even fractures.
 In permaculture it is known as an important “guild” plant, which is essentially a little garden of tough perennial plants grown under fruit trees that outcompetes grass and weeds and offer beneficial properties to your trees.
 It’s also one of the easiest and most robust, survivable plants you can grow.
 The leaves, when slashed up to 3-4 times per year and left at the base of the tree, serve as natural fertilizer, because the very deep taproots of comfrey accumulate subsoil minerals and also nitrogen.
 They make a good compost plant as well.
 Hard to find!
 We propagate our own comfrey from our non-seed producing Bocking 14 plants in our Certified Organic orchards.
 Sterile varieties are often preferred as they do not go to seed and thus spread.
 You will find comfrey a very fun, useful, extremely easy-to-grow, long-lived and hardy plant for your orchard and garden.

-1 robust, Certified Organic comfrey plant in a 3-inch pot
+1 robust, Naturally Grown comfrey plant in a 3-inch pot

 Site Selection: Full sun to partial shade in well-drained soil.
 Appreciates some decent fertility to get it started.
 If starting on very poor soil, apply some compost or manure or other organic fertilizer to get it established.